 (Happy Comic-Con, everyone!
-This week we’re back with an exciting new crowd pleaser of a series set to debut this November from Archaia Entertainment.
+This week we’re back with an exciting new crowd pleaser of a series set to debut this fall from Britain’s Titan Comics.
 Enjoy!)

 They were born on the battlefields of the Great War, amidst the mustard gas and x-ray weapons.